BlueMap-Minecraft/BlueMapWiki/community/PterodactylNginxProxy.md

 ```

 ### BlueMap on a subdomain of your website
-Same as in [Reverse Proxy BlueMap with NGINX](https://bluemap.bluecolored.de/wiki/webserver/NginxProxy.html) except you need to use the Pterodactyl pass-through IP (`172.18.0.1`).
+Same as in [Reverse Proxy BlueMap](../wiki/webserver/ReverseProxy.md) except you need to use the Pterodactyl pass-through IP (`172.18.0.1`).
 If you want BlueMap on a subdomain e.g. `https://map.mydomain.com/` then you'd add something like this to
 your NGINX config:
 ```nginx